 The program is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326 (www.acenursing.org) and the Board of Trustees of State Institutions of Higher Learning of Mississippi (www.ihl.state.ms.us).

 In addition to the curriculum for generic students the ADN Program offers differentiated education consisting of

 two options for advanced placement for the licensed practical nurse (LPN).

 Option I offers a twelve-month program for LPNs who take transition courses in the summer, enter the generic program at the sophomore level in August, and complete the program the following May.

 Option II offers a slower paced avenue to LPNs who take nursing theory courses in the fall and spring of the first year and enter the generic program at the sophomore level in August of the second year and complete the program the following May.

-Important Note: Applicants must have a Holmes ID number before they can complete the Nursing Application!
-Holmes ID numbers are issued by the records office upon submission of the Holmes General Admission application.
-If you do not have a Holmes ID number, and you have applied for admission and been accepted, please call the help desk at 888-422-4457 to get your Holmes ID number.
+Important Note: Applicants must have a username and password before they can complete the nursing application!
+The Username and password are issued by the records office upon submission of the Holmes General Admission application.
+If you do not have your username and password, and you have applied for admission and been accepted, please call the help desk at 888-422-4457.